The Fairtrade certification system is rigorous, independent, and in-line with best-in-class certification practice.

 Our certifiers audit producers, traders and companies to ensure compliance with the internationally-agreed Fairtrade Standards.
 In doing so they comply with Fairtrade International’s Requirements for Assurance Providers (RAPs) and are monitored by the Oversight Committee, which reports to Fairtrade International’s Board.

-The main certifier in Canada is Fairtrade Canada, certifying all the licensees and many of the traders located in Canada.
-FLOCERT , located in Bonn Germany, is the largest certifier for Fairtrade, responsible for the certification of all producers and most traders and licensees in other countries.
+The Fairtrade certifier for Canada is FLOCERT, certifying all the licensees and many of the traders located in Canada.
+FLOCERT, located in Bonn Germany, is the largest certifier for Fairtrade, responsible for the certification of all producers and most traders and licensees in other countries.
 FLOCERT operates a transparent, independent and globally consistent certification system following the requirements of ISO 17065.
 Fairtrade Canada is in the process to receive formal recognition by Fairtrade International under the Requirements for Assurance Providers (RAP) as a Fairtrade certifier.

 By checking compliance with Fairtrade Standards, the certification bodies provide an assurance that the relevant economic, social, and environmental standards are met and that producers receive the Fairtrade Minimum Price and Premium.